pgvr/fireside/README.md

 To make it more fun you can try to guess those common interests after the call to gather "sparks".
 That way you have a goal that can act as a talking point should it ever (it probably will) feel awkward.

+Tldr:

+😊 Have fun
+⏺ Step outside your comfort zone
+👫 Make friends

 ## How to run
 ### Frontend
 Change into the `frontend` folder and run `npm install`.